mendix/docs/content/en/docs/refguide/modeling/integration/rest-services/consumed-rest-services-beta.md

 ### 3.3 Adding Parameters {#add-parameters}

-Parameters are fully supported in the path and query part of the URL, also in the header value.
+Parameters are fully supported in the path and query part of the URL and in the header value.
 They are defined within curly brackets.
 For example, in the URL, defining `numbers` as parameter would be `http://numbersapi.com/{numbers}`.
 All parameters must be added to the **Parameters** grid and match what is present within the curly brackets.

 {{< figure src="/attachments/refguide/modeling/integration/consumed-rest-services-beta/get-header.png" >}}